hypertidy/tabularaster/cran-comments.md

-# tabularaster 0.6.5
+# tabularaster 0.6.6

-Fixes errors on CRAN due to raster package update.
+New package (restoring after removal of 0.6.5 due to removal of {silicate} which is a dependency of this package).

 Thank you.

 ## Test environments